AndrewAGuy/vascular-networks/README.md

 - Structure:
   - Multiple source networks, mobile source nodes.
   - Remove conditional compilation terms, or make network/branch/node generic so that data can be attached without requiring additional maps.
+  - Splitting:
+    - Amplifying downstream radii (and reducing upstream) to ensure minimum feature sizes.
+    - Fixed vessels (where radii fractions are always known).
 - Optimization:
   - Replace old costs with new ones.
   - Simplify interface to optimizer.
+    - Integrate "soft-toplogy" and gradient descent (+ predicated movement) to ensure valid state.
+    - Remove actions queue, provide interface to rebalance+trim/regroup+split
+- Collision:
+  - Intercept and ignore API for imaging/predefined roots context.
 - Hybrid of LSV/ACCO growth - a general purpose growth method.
-- Move Vascular.Analysis and CAD interop into a separate repository.
+- Move Vascular.Analysis and CAD interop into a separate repository, merge with rendering libraries.
 - Output:
   - Slice streaming as image/curve.
   - Support for basic mesh options such as cutting out of a boundary.